It’s no secret that I absolutely love Huel.

 To get started, I decided to try the Mac & Cheeze, the Thai Green Curry, and the Madras.

-The flavour was great and it was filling without being too heavy, which was great for not feeling like I needed a food-induced nap in the middle of my work day.
+The taste was great and it was filling without being too heavy, which was perfect for not feeling like I needed a food-induced nap in the middle of my workday.

-I have been eating this flavour more often in the evenings, and I have found it’s not as filling as I would prefer for a dinner option.
-To get around this, I sometimes use more powder to make a bigger meal, or simply serve it alongside something else.
+I have been eating this flavour more often in the evenings, but I’ve found it’s not as filling as I would prefer for a dinner option.
+To get around this, I sometimes use more powder to make a bigger meal, or simply serve it alongside something else, such as couscous, quinoa, or brown rice.

 Mac & Cheeze Huel